pentaho-jrice/jrice-hadoop-apache/wiki/customize-environment.md

 Before firing up the VM for the first time, it would be helpful to customize a few things for your specific setup.

-This project tries to work with your current dev workflow and setup and not force any 1 way of doing things.

-At the same time, it tries to keep things consistent inside the VM to have sharable scripts that work for everyone.

-Without getting into all the details now, here's a few things to customize.
-Full details can be found [here](../vagrant/README.md)

-## What can you Customize?

-You can customize a few things.
-But the most important right now are synced folders.
+You customize things by setting environment variables on your local machine.
+The environment variables are overrides.
+If you don't set, a default value will be chosen.

+For now, you should customize 1 or more syn folders.
 These are folders that are shared between your host desktop and your VM.

-This project defines a few standard synced folders.
-You can point them to your existing directories

-## How do you customize?

-Through environment variables.

-Each synced folder has a default location it will sync to on your machine if no environment variable override is set.

-You can override any one of them by setting an environment variable.
-You only need to set environment variable overrides for the ones you care about.
-The rest can be synced to default locations.

-## What are the variables to set?

-Primary
+Tell the VM where your git and maven folders are by setting the environment variables where "Try it?" column has a &#x1F538;.

+Set the value to your current local folder foe each var.

 | Try it? | Env Var Name | Description  |  Default Value   |
 | --- | ------------ | -----------  | ---------------  |